-Baylor University is a private, religious school in an urban setting in Waco, Texas.
-Baylor was founded in 1845 and now enrolls around 19,297 students a year, including 14,399 undergrads.
-Baylor offers on-campus housing for up to 5,103 students.
+Baylor University is a private, religious school in the city of Waco, Texas.
+Baylor was founded in 1845 and the school currently enrolls around 20,626 students a year, which includes 15,191 undergrads.
+Baylor ensures on-campus housing for students.
 Most students live in off campus housing.

 Interested in journalism or communications?
 Baylor students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Thinking of pledging?
-Baylor has fraternities and sororities.
+Excited for Greek life?
+Baylor has both fraternities and sororities.

 Planning to play sports?
 Baylor has many options for athletes.
 See them all and learn more about life at Baylor on the Student Life page.